About The Artery Community Roasters and our Mission

 In most provinces, people living with disabilities earn between 70 and 75 percent of the income earned by people without disabilities.
 Many also face significant barriers to finding meaningful employment at all.
 We want to play a small part in helping to change this.

-We also want to show other businesses that not only is hiring people with disabilities the right thing to do, but it's also good for business!
+We also want to show other businesses that not only is hiring people with disabilities, and lettingtletting them lead, the right thing to do, but it's also good for business!
 Consumers want to support companies that give back, and don't just take.

 Oh, and did I mention we also produce some of the best specialty coffee around.
 Freshly roasted on innovative fluid bed roasters, we sell direct trade coffee that we source through our friends at Semilla Coffee, who are coffee advocates and small-scale importers who care.
 This allows us to operate with only 1 to 2 degrees of separation between us and the farmers who grow our delicious coffee.